Understanding Application Integration: How It Works and Its Importance

 Data integration is the process of combining data from multiple sources into a unified view—ultimately making it easier for businesses to access and analyze data.
 This type of integration is critical for businesses that use different applications to manage data, such as CRM, ERP, and HRM systems.

-Data replication copies data from one system to another, while data virtualization creates a virtual layer that enables users to access data from multiple sources as if it were a single database.
+Data replication copies data from one system to another, while data virtualization creates a virtual layer that enables users to

-APIs enable applications to communicate with each other, while SOA provides a framework for creating services that can be used across different applications.
-BPM involves modeling, automating, and optimizing business processes.
+| SOA | Provides a framework for creating services that can be used across different applications. |

 With process automation, organizations can benefit from improved productivity, reduced errors, and greater scalability.
 By automating business processes, organizations can reduce manual tasks, improve efficiency, and respond quickly to changes in the market.